Classification of Cellular Fake Surfaces: Introduction

 The main goal of our paper is a classification of low-complexity acyclic cellular fake surfaces.
-In \cite{robertson1973fake}, it is conjectured that all acyclic fake surfaces of complexity less than 5 are contractible.
+In Conjecture 2 on Page 4 of \cite{robertson1973fake}, it is conjectured that all acyclic fake surfaces of complexity less than 5 are contractible.
 We settle this conjecture in the affirmative.
-We also found evidence for two conjectures: the probability of being a spine among fake surfaces is 0, and every contractible fake surface has an embedded disk.
+We also found evidence for two new conjectures: the probability of being a spine among fake surfaces is 0, and every contractible fake surface has an embedded disk.
 Contractible fake surfaces that are spines of the 3-ball could be regarded as interesting shapes of a point.
+All physical points occupy non-empty space, and hence have a non-zero size due to the Heisenberg uncertain principle.
+If we accept that physical points should have generic shapes, then contractible fake surfaces are attractive candidates.

 Our main result is the following classification: